More clicks, more engagement, more action—that’s what you want out of your hotel emails.

-It’s true of our social lives and true to great marketing: regular communication helps you nurture relationships—whether that’s with someone who has already stayed with you or someone who’s still thinking about it.
-When you keep in touch, your brand stays fresh and top of mind.
-When the time comes to make a booking, chances are they’ll remember you.
+It’s true of our social lives and true to great marketing: Regular communication helps you nurture relationships—whether that’s with someone who has already stayed with you or someone who’s still thinking about it.
+Because when you keep in touch, your brand stays fresh and top of mind.
+So, when the time comes to make a booking, chances are they’ll remember you.

 Keeping in touch helps you win prospects’ trust.

 It’s not easy to earn someone’s trust.
-It takes time and a lot of hard work.
+It takes time and it’s hard work.
 That’s where hotel emails are an asset.
 When readers value, appreciate and anticipate what you’re sending them, they can’t help but like you—and give you their buy-in.
 Keep in mind that any old email won’t do; you need to give subscribers something worthy of their time.

 Emails are a practical way to elevate engagement.

 Desirable content, i.e. content readers enjoy, is a great way to boost interaction and participation.
-An attractive offer gets readers to click through to your landing page.
-An interesting article gets them to click through to your hotel blog.
+An attractive offer drives clicks to your landing page.
+An interesting article encourages click-throughs to your hotel blog.
 Useful information gets forwarded to family and friends.
-In other words your hotel’s emails are an organic way to increase engagement with your brand.
+In other words, your hotel’s emails are an organic way to increase engagement with your brand.
 Who doesn’t want that?

 Hospitality email marketing increases direct bookings.

 If you want more direct bookings, you need to ask for it.
 But you must also make it easy to book direct.
 Your emails are the perfect avenue for that.
-You can feature awesome offers or inviting promotions that link to your landing pages—not online travel agencies.
+Fantastic offers and can’t-miss promotions link to your landing pages—not online travel agencies.
 Once on your site, readers can book direct via your booking engine.

 You can get to know your audience even better.

-There’s a lot you can learn about your subscribers from preferences indicated at the time of sign-up to the types of messages they open and even the links they click on.
-In other words you can get a better picture of what past and future guests want based on their behaviour and then use that insight to create better, highly-targeted campaigns.
+There’s a lot you can learn about your subscribers from the preferences indicated at the time of sign-up to the types of messages they open and even the links they click on.
+In other words, you can get a better picture of what past and future guests want based on their behavior and then use that insight to create better, highly-targeted campaigns.